2Hundred56/NEXUS/dev/src/README.txt

-This file contains the source for the game.
+This folder contains the source for the game.